Eileenzyf/ISO-App-Prediction/README.md

 	 - [Icebox] **Epic 6:** Running the application
 		 - Stories:
 		 1. Test run the app to evaluate the performance.
 (8 points)
+ - Icebox
+	 1. Text analysis or sentiment analysis of app descriptions to see the correlation between certain words and popularity of the apps.
+	 2.

 ## Repo structure